euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 For faster execution, one solution is to use many-core systems, such as Graphical Processing Units (GPUs) or accelerators, like the Xeon-Phi from Intel.
-Those chips allocate more silicon for computing (ALUs) and less to branch prediction, memory pre-fetching and cache coherency, in comparison with CPUs.
+Those chips allocate more silicon for computing (arithmetic logic units - ALUs) and less to branch prediction, memory pre-fetching and cache coherency, in comparison with CPUs.
 Our duties as programmers is to write the code that maximises the usage of ALUs without relying on pre-fetcher and other commodities offered by normal processors.

 Typical GPUs have tens (to hundreds) of compute units able to schedule and run dozens of threads simultaneously (in a Single Instruction Multiple Data way).
-OpenCL allows the execution of the same code on processors, graphics cards or accelerators but the memory access pattern is important in order to make best use of them.
+OpenCL allows the execution of the same code on processors, graphics cards or accelerators :ref:`Devices` but the memory access pattern is important in order to make the best use of them.
-Finally, OpenCL uses just-in-time (JIT) compilation, which looks very much like Python interpreted code when interfaced with [PyOpenCL]_ (thanks to the compilation speed and the memorising of the generated binary).
+Finally, OpenCL uses just-in-time (JIT) compilation, which looks very much like Python interpreted code when interfaced with [PyOpenCL]_ (thanks to the compilation speed and the caching of the generated binary).

 .. table:: Few OpenCL devices we have tested our code on. :label:`Devices`
     :class: w